5olod5ald/Jumia-Notebook/README.md

 The objective is not only to estimate the fair market value of a product but also to determine if the applied discount truly represents a good deal for customers.

+This project combines web scraping, data preprocessing, exploratory data analysis, and regression modeling to deliver both technical and business insights.

 ---

 ## 🎯 Objectives